cfpb/development/guides/github-actions.md

 ## Fetching git history for setuptools-git-version

 Some of our consumerfinance.gov satellite apps use [setuptools-git-version](https://github.com/pyfidelity/setuptools-git-version) to set the Python package version from the latest git tag.
-This requires tags too be available in the checkout in the GitHub action:
+This requires tags to be available in the checkout in the GitHub action:

 ```yml
     steps: